 The song selection and amount of songs available are both pretty impressive.
 Simply Piano offers modern pop songs, iconic movie themes, classic rock, classical, and more.
 The app also makes you work to unlock songs, which is great.

-Sadly, we have to say the arrangements are some of the worst we’ve experienced on any platform.
+Sadly, I have to say the arrangements are some of the worst I’ve experienced on any platform.
 Many of the arrangements are clumsy, not engaging, and in an educational sense, could have been put to better use.

 It could be much better.
 On the plus side, printable sheet music is available.